topology-tool-kit/ttk-data/docs/trackingPostProcessing.md

 ## Pipeline description

+This example reproduces the debris tracking pipeline of the paper "DebrisTracer: Reliable Tracking in Hypervelocity Impact Fast Imaging"

-This example loads a 2D time-varying scalar field, where time steps are stored as a sequence of data arrays, and tracks its extrema over time with [TrackingFromFields](https://topology-tool-kit.github.io/doc/html/classttkTrackingFromFields.html).
+It loads a 2D time-varying scalar field, where time steps are stored as a sequence of data arrays, and tracks its extrema over time with [TrackingFromFields](https://topology-tool-kit.github.io/doc/html/classttkTrackingFromFields.html).
 As in the [Time Tracking](https://topology-tool-kit.github.io/examples/tracking/)